 CHARLOTTE, N.C. — Summer break is here for many schools in the Charlotte area, and Mother Nature has brought plenty of heat and humidity to the Carolinas.

-With forecast highs in the 90s for the Charlotte metro as we head into the heart of June, many families will be looking for ways to beat the heat.
+Many families will be looking for ways to beat the heat.
 From community pools and splash pads to a day at the water park, there are plenty of options to soak up the sun while keeping cool.

 Mecklenburg County public pools opened on Memorial Day weekend, including Ramsey Creek Beach at Lake Norman.
 The county plans to operate two public pools all summer long.

 - Cordelia: Noon to 6 p.m. on Monday, Wednesday, Friday, Saturday and Sunday

 - Double Oaks Family Aquatic Center: Noon to 6 p.m. on Tuesday, Thursday, Friday, Saturday and Sunday

 Both facilities will offer free swim lessons all summer.

 Many communities in the Charlotte area have splash pads in parks for families to enjoy the outdoors without getting too hot.
 Don't see your local splash pad listed?
 Text us at 704-329-3600 and we'll add them to our list!

 New Centre Park: 501 Memorial Drive